-Eating asparagus may prevent a hangover, study findsJanuary 3rd, 2013 in Health /
+Eating asparagus may prevent a hangover, study findsJanuary 3, 2013 in Medicine & Health / Health

 Drinking to ring in the New Year may leave many suffering with the dreaded hangover.
 According to a 2009 study in the Journal of Food Science, published by the Institute of Food Technologists (IFT), the amino acids and minerals found in asparagus extract may alleviate alcohol hangover and protect liver cells against toxins.